GroupeR-DataViz/MiniProject/README.md

 ## Week 3 - Refined Implementation

+### Visualization 2

+To take into account the comments made on the forum, a slider allowing to select a year range was added.
+It is now possible to see the evolution of the popularity of names by region over time.

 ### Visualization 3

 Minor color and wording adjustments were made to try and make the dashboard clearer and more visually appealing.
 The main modification brougth to this visualization is the addition of a mixed bar / line charts displaying the evolution of the use of unisex names over time.
 This addition was motivated by comments made by fellow students in the forum. <br>